nicbou/nicolasbouliane.com/content/recipes/lamb-kheema.md

 4. Cook until the desired texture is reached.
 5. Stir in parsley and butter and cook briefly.
 6. Serve hot with rice or pitas.

+## Note to myself

+Try the extra ingredients from [this recipe](https://www.indianhealthyrecipes.com/keema-recipe-mutton-keema-curry/#wprm-recipe-container-37378) next.